 At least 11.5% of Hawaii’s population is living in poverty.
 Even though Hawaii has a warm climate year-round and there could be worse places to be homeless, robbery, assault, rape, and other crimes still exist and are a threat to homeless people.

 Why are there so many homeless people living in Hawaii?

 1. The Welfare Reform Act, 1994.
 This act limits the number of years families on federal welfare can collect benefits to just 5 years.
 In many cases, it is literally impossible for the family to do anything else to come up with money in Hawaii’s limited economy.

 2. High cost of living.
-Housing costs are the highest in the U.S. here in Hawaii, and there are precious few low-income homes for those that can’t afford the $900,000 three bedroom, two bath home.
+Housing costs are the highest in the U.S. here in Hawaii, and there are precious few low-income homes for those that can’t afford the nearly $1 million three bedroom, two bath home.

 3. Drug addiction and underfunded mental health programs.